network-science-lab/infmax-mds-ltm-mln/README.md

-├── run_experiments.py      -> an entrypoint to trigger the pipeline to evaluate MDS in InfMax ├── src                     -> scripts to execute experiments and process the results ├── test_reproducibility.py -> E2E test to prove that results can be repeated └── visualise.ipynb         -> a notebook to produce results analysis
+├── run_experiments.py      -> an entrypoint to trigger the pipeline to evaluate MDS in InfMax ├── src                     -> scripts to execute experiments and process the results ├── test_reproducibility.py -> E2E test to prove that results can be repeated ├── visualise_mds.py        -> produce structural and cantrality-based visualisations of MDS └── visualise_results.ipynb -> a notebook to produce results analysis
 ```

 ## Running the pipeline